Neonatal Intensive Care Units (NICU)

 Both the concept and the reality of having a baby in the Neonatal Intensive Care Unit (NICU) is both scary and unsettling.
 Such tiny babies.
 So much complex equipment.
-So many monitoring devises.
+So many monitoring devices.
 So many unknowns.

 How long will be baby be there?